imrhalkova/VirtualGarden/user_documentation.md

 At the top right of the screen, the amount of money the user has is shown.

 In the middle of the screen there are two columns with information.
-The left column displays information about the selected tile: the row and column of the tile (starting at 0), if there is a flower planted on this tile and which one, if there is weed on this tile, if there are bugs on this tile and if they are the, the amount of money needed to get rid of them and the number of days until they kill the flower on this tile, and lastly the number of money/coins and player has.
+The left column displays information about the selected tile: the row and column of the tile (starting at 0), if there is a flower planted on this tile and which one, if there is weed on this tile, if there are bugs on this tile and if there are bugs, the amount of money needed to get rid of them and the number of days until they kill the flower on this tile, and lastly the number of money/coins the player has.

 The right column displays information about the flower planted on this tile.
 If there is no flower planted on it, the column is not visible at all.
-The information displayed is the number of days this flower has already grown, the number of days this flower has bloomed, the number of days since this flower has been watered and the state of the flower (growing, blooming or dead).
+The information displayed: the number of days this flower has already grown, the number of days this flower has bloomed, the number of days since this flower has been watered and the state of the flower (growing, blooming or dead).

 At the bottom of the screen there are six buttons used to interact with the tile and the flower on it.
-The 'Water' button waters and flower planted on this tile.
+The 'Water' button waters the flower planted on this tile.
 The 'Remove weed' button removes weed from this tile if there is any.
 The 'Remove bugs' button removes bugs from this tile and subtracts the amount of money needed for it from the player.
 There must be bugs on the tile and the player must have sufficient funds for the bug spray.
 The 'Collect coins' button collects coins from this tile that were produced by a blooming flower.
 The coins are added to the player's funds.
 The 'Plant flower' button will take the user to the flower catalogue from where they can choose a flower to plant on this tile provided there is currently no flower planted on this tile.
 The 'Remove flower' button will remove the flower planted on this tile without asking the user for confirmation.

 ### The flower catalogue